By Jeff Wright

 Contaminating the surface after it is sanded

 The final hand sanding with 80-grit sandpaper results in an ideal surface for WEST SYSTEM Epoxy adhesion.
 The sandpaper has exposed resin and fiberglass that has only been touched by the sandpaper so there are no contaminates on the surface.
-Wiping it with solvents actually increases the risk of introducing contamination either from the rag or a recycled solvent.
+Wiping it with solvents increases the risk of introducing contamination either from the rag or a recycled solvent.

 Vacuum bagging the repair laminate when unnecessary